pondix/flipover-ha/README.md

 - Master / Slave Promotion: Rechaining all slaves to a new master
 - Master replacement: In case no master is available

-No SSH access is required and the tools is designed for simplicity.
+No SSH access is required and the tool is designed for simplicity.

 ## Configuration